$Z_2$ topological signature of the optical bound on maximal Berry curvature: Application to two-dimensional time-reversal symmetric insulators

 \textit{Conclusions}.---In summary, by focusing on two-dimensional TRS insulators, we have established a solid foundation and provided numerical demonstrations of how topological signatures can be identified through measurements of longitudinal optical responses.
 The optical weight and QV sets an upper limit on the number of boundary states.
 The close relationship between geometry and topology, as revealed by the integrated TDI, is experimentally detectable.
-Remarkably, we found that the optical weight, QV, and "pseudo-Chern number" can be (nearly) quantized in certain types of TCIs \cite{Wieder20}.
+Remarkably, we found that the QV can be exactly quantized in certain types of TCIs \cite{Wieder20}.
+This is a result of the Gauss-Bonnet theorem \cite{Chern00, Ratcliffe19}, which is formulated using a new expression.
 These concepts can also be applied to systems that break time-reversal symmetry, particularly in Moir\'e materials hosting flat Chern bands \cite{Kang24}.
 Our work opens a new avenue for probing the topology and possible (nearly) quantization in quantum geometry through measurements of optical responses.
 In future investigations, it is important to rule out whether other factors, such as disorder \cite{Alisultanov24}, charge-density waves, spin-density waves, and many-body effects \cite{Basov11}, may cause the optical bound to be greater than a certain integer while belonging to a topologically trivial phase.

-\textit{Acknowledgments} The author thanks Prof. Hsiu-Chuan Hsu for providing the cluster for parallel numerical computation.
-The author also thanks Prof. Ming-Che Chang for reading the manuscript and providing insightful comments.
+\textit{Acknowledgments} The author thanks Hsiu-Chuan Hsu for providing the cluster for parallel numerical computation.
+The author is grateful to Ming-Che Chang for reading the manuscript and providing insightful comments.
+The author also thanks Po-Yao Chang, Hsiu-Chuan Hsu, and Jhih-Shih You for useful discussions.
 P.M.C. was supported by the postdoctoral fellowship of the Ministry of Science and Technology (MOST) in Taiwan under grant no. MOST 111-2636-M-007-003 and 111-2811-M-004-001.

+\textit{Note added:} After the submission, the author became aware of two works, Refs. \cite{Yu25, Jankowski25b}, which study the $Z_2$ bound using the Wilson loop and the quantum geometric bounds using the spin projection operator, respectively, for time-reversal symmetric insulators.
+The author thanks Robert-Jan Slager for communicating his unpublished work.